CRN BC Certification & Engineering Services

 Trusted CRN & Pressure Equipment Engineering Support Across BC

-Titan Research Group (TRG) provides specialised CRN certification and pressure equipment engineering services for manufacturers, fabricators, and engineering firms operating in British Columbia.
+CRN registration in BC is mandatory for any pressure vessel, boiler, fitting, or piping system before it goes into service in the province.
+Titan Research Group (TRG) provides specialised CRN certification and pressure equipment engineering services in British Columbia for manufacturers, fabricators, and engineering firms, including the design submissions reviewed by Technical Safety BC (TSBC).
 With more than 20 years of industry leadership, we support local and international companies handling Canada’s complex pressure equipment regulations.

 What Titan Research Group Does